Anyel-ec/Anyel-ec/README.md

 -->
 <!--![Profile Picture](https://res.cloudinary.com/dmkvix7ds/image/upload/v1680412806/maxresdefault_mnjyjk.jpg)-->

 Hello! ✨ I am Angel Paul Patiño Diaz, an Information Technology Engineering student with experience in both the development of front-end and back-end technologies.
-I am committed to progress in all aspects of my life and am always looking for new opportunities to grow professionally.
+I am committed to progress in all aspects of my life and always being looking for new opportunities to grow professionally.
 As a born entrepreneur, I am constantly learning and updating myself on the latest trends and technologies.

 I am self-taught and I love facing new challenges.
 I consider myself adaptable and comfortable working in a wide variety of environments.
 My goal is to develop innovative, high-quality solutions that meet the needs of my clients and end users.